Tax Form Calculator

 Using These Salary Examples

 Compared to the U.S. average, Minnesota may produce higher effective tax rates at certain incomes, which is reflected in the salary breakdowns.
-Relative to the national average, Minnesota has competitive net-income outcomes at many salary levels.
+Because Minnesota has no state income tax, shifts in take-home pay across different salaries are mostly driven by federal tax bands and FICA.
 These examples help compare salary points, identify how brackets change with income and evaluate expected take-home pay.
 For personalised calculations—including filing status, dependants or multiple incomes— use the main Minnesota Tax Calculator.

 Frequently Asked Questions